ALM-Rangers/Guidance/src/Branching/perform-migration-from-svn-to-git.md

 - In case of Release branches -does it make sense to keep SVN around for servicing?
 If you migrate feature branches, are you prepared to service branches out of Git?

-If you still want to migrate existing branches, then running the following command will help
+If you still want to migrate existing branches, then running the following Powershell command will help
 ```
 git for-each-ref --format='%(refname)' refs/remotes | % { $.Replace('refs/remotes/','') } | % { git branch "$" "refs/remotes/$"; git branch -r -d "$"; }